diwaygrover0019/weather-app/README.md

 2)  Run commands:
 a)	mvn clean
 b)	mvn compile
-3)	Run the project using JDK 8 or JDK 11
+3)	Run the project using WeatherAppApplication.java (currently supported for JDK 8 or JDK 11)